Features

 store ¶

-stores calculated feature with name and associated freeform metadata object
+Store calculated feature with name and associated freeform metadata.

 >>> from py3r.behaviour.util.docdata import data_path